By Eric Johnson

 Eighth President George Albert Smith said this judgment will depend on how well a person took advantage of the available opportunities:

 Latter-day Saints will be judged according to their opportunities.
 A knowledge of pre-existence has been given to the Latter-day Saints; a knowledge that we are here because we kept our first estate, and that we have been given the opportunity of gaining eternal life in the presence of our Heavenly Father by keeping our second estate.
 We will not be judged as our brothers and sisters of the world are judged, but according to the greater opportunities placed in our keeping.
 We will be among those who have received the word of the Lord, who have heard his sayings, and if we do them it will be to us eternal life; but if we fail, condemnation will result.
 (CR, October 1906, p.
 47.)
 (The Teachings of George Albert Smith, p.
-31. Italics in original).
+31).

 Marion G. Romney, a member of the First Presidency, gave further explanation: